arangodb/docs/3.9/installation-mac-osx.md

 {% hint 'warning' %}
 The Homebrew installation is updated a few days after the official release of a new version.
-{% endhint %}

-{% hint 'info' %}
-The Homebrew installation of ArangoDB is currently not available for the Mac M1 chip (Apple silicon).
 For more information about the installation packages supported on macOS, see the [ArangoDB Homebrew Formulae](https://formulae.brew.sh/formula/arangodb){:target="_blank"}.
 {% endhint %}